Dozens of Indian pilgrims feared dead as bus crashes in Saudi Arabia

 Dangerous road

-Transporting worshippers around Saudi Arabia’s holy sites has frequently proven dangerous, particularly during the Hajj, when roads can be chaotic with buses creating interminable traffic jams.
+Transporting worshippers around Saudi Arabia’s holy sites has sometimes proven dangerous, particularly during the Hajj, when roads can be chaotic with buses creating interminable traffic jams.

 Millions also visit Saudi Arabia for the Umrah pilgrimage, which happens at any time outside the Hajj period.